FabFromTheSnow/CTFtools/README.md

 # CTFtools
-Quick tools to automatize my recon on beginners ctf :) !
+Quick tools to automatize  recon on ctf :) !